 Branches Remain a Valuable Component of Member Service

-In 2015, CO-OP Financial Services reported that the credit union industry’s shared branching network surpassed Bank of America in number of branches, making CO-OP Shared Branching the third-largest financial services branch network in the country.
+Earlier this month, CO-OP reported that the credit union industry’s shared branching network surpassed Chase in number of branches, making CO-OP Shared Branch the second-largest financial services branch network in the country.

-The branch isn’t entering an end cycle; rather it is evolving with more of a concentration on sales than service.
-As technologies such as mobile banking and remote deposit capture contribute to the decline of basic branch transactions, the value of the branch channel remains significant.
+The branch isn’t entering an end cycle; rather, it is evolving with more of a concentration on sales than service.
+As technologies such as mobile and mobile remote deposit capture contribute to the decline of basic branch transactions, the value of the branch channel remains significant.
 In fact, shared branching is becoming more important than ever.
-As the number of individual credit union branches decrease, the nationwide network of shared branch locations will enable credit unions to maintain their community presence.
+As the number of individual credit union branches decreases, the nationwide network of shared branch locations will enable credit unions to maintain their community presence.

-For credit unions considering closing branches—who are rightly worried about how that will play for members who like branch service—their solution is to join shared branching.
-The concept provides a smooth transitional glide path for lowering branch count.
-No matter what your branch strategy is – add branches, transform them, close them—your members are still going to “need” locations everywhere, and shared branching is the solution.
+For credit unions considering closing branches — who are rightly worried about how that will play for members who like branch service — their solution is to join shared branching.
+The concept provides a smooth transitional path for lowering branch count.
+No matter what your branch strategy is — adding branches, transforming them, closing them — your members are still going to need locations everywhere, and shared branching is the solution.

-“In spite of their virtual-world reputations, Gen Y’ers like the touch and feel of the real world and the proof is in their preference for branch services,” said Beach.
-“Gen Y’ers prefer to conduct transactions in person at branches at a rate of 2.5 times greater than consumers over the age of 65.”
+“In spite of their virtual-world reputations, Gen Yers like the touch and feel of the real world, and the proof is in their preference for branch services,” said Beach.
+“Gen Yers prefer to conduct transactions in person at branches at a rate of two and a half times greater than consumers over the age of 65.”

 If your credit union is ready to adopt or expand shared branch participation, CO-OP Financial Services can provide expert guidance on best the methods of implementation.
 Click here for more information.

 Questions about our Strategic Link partnership with CO-OP Shared Branch?
 Contact Kaitlin Ramos, NWCUA’s Strategic Partnerships Manager, at firstname.lastname@example.org or 503.350.2208.